From Where to Eternity: Title reference

 The episode's title is a play on the film From Here to Eternity (1953).
 It also refers to Christopher's taking a trip to the afterlife and not knowing whether it was purgatory or hell.
+It may also be a reference to the Giorgio Moroder album of that name; a later episode in the season, Knight In White Satin Armor, also shares a similar name with a Moroder album.